FaiLuReH3Ro/comet-focus/README.md

 <h4>Recommendation 1</h4>

-<p>Provide a To-Do list and calendar where users can input assignment due dates and know what tasks to do on a certain day.
-The app would remind users by sending a notification on their phone about upcoming assignments.</p>
+<p><em>Provide a To-Do list and calendar where users can input assignment due dates and know what tasks to do on a certain day.
+The app would remind users by sending a notification on their phone about upcoming assignments.</em></p>

 <p>
 In a focus group, it was mentioned that due dates and adrenaline can be motivators to get started on work.
 Participant 1 in the interview has also stated that a deadline serves as a motivator and driver.
 Since due dates can act as a motive, a reminder about assignment dates from the app can give users a push to get started.
 Furthermore, forgetting to do tasks was mentioned in a focus group and by Participant 3 in the interview.
 Having a list and calendar can help users remember what to do and keep things organized.